AD-Tech/AdColony-iOS-SDK-3/README.md

 AdColony iOS SDK
 ==================================
 Modified: July 28, 2016
-SDK Version: 3.0.2.5
+SDK Version: 3.0.3.1

 iOS 10
 ----------------------------------
-iOS 10 has introduced one change that will affect your integration of our SDKs.
+iOS 10 has introduced one change that will affect your integration of our SDK.
 Please refer to our [integration instructions](https://github.com/AdColony/AdColony-iOS-SDK-3/wiki/Project-Setup) for details.

 Download:
 ----------------------------------